KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/curves.rst

 Adjusts luminance or color channel intensity with curve level mapping.

-The :ref:`bezier_curves` filter is also an interface to this same Frei0r filter.
+The :ref:`effects-bezier_curves` filter is also an interface to this same Frei0r filter.

 .. image:: /images/Kdenlive_curves.png
    :align: left